Close

 Your divorce could (and likely will) take much longer due to the following factors:

-• A mandatory hearing or trial: If you can't agree with your spouse on your marital settlement agreement, you must argue your case in court.
+- A mandatory hearing or trial: If you can't agree with your spouse on a marital settlement agreement, you must argue your case in court.
 A divorce trial is messy, expensive, and time-consuming.
-If you must go to court, expect the process to take much longer than if you solved things in mediation
+If you must go to court, expect the process to take much longer than if you solved things in mediation.

-• Poor organization: The sooner you collaborate with your spouse, the better.
+- Poor organization: The sooner you collaborate with your spouse, the better.
 You must understand your assets and debts, and you must collaborate on a fair split.
 If you delay these conversations, you may not be ready to sign your final documents when the six-month mark arrives.
-If you’d like to shorten the divorce timeline, act early to get organized.
+If you’d like to shorten your divorce time line, act early to get organized.

-• Missing or uncooperative spouses: If you can't find your spouse or that person won't respond to your requests, you'll waste time trying to communicate.
+- Missing or uncooperative spouse: If you can't find your spouse or that person won't respond to your requests, you'll waste time trying to communicate.
 Without cooperation, the timeline for divorce is longer.

 How can you keep your divorce on track?